treeverse/lakeFS-samples/README.md

 Each of the projects, has it's own readme.
 You can start with number 1, and follow along to learn more.

 # QA
-Join the [lakeFS, data practitioner slack](https://go.lakefs.io/3iyZLOh) to participate in the convesation and ask questions!
+Join the [lakeFS, data practitioner slack](https://go.lakefs.io/3iyZLOh) to participate in the converation and get answers!